NHeoShadow/obsidian-vault/index.md

 - Click the sun/moon button to toggle between light and dark modes.

 ## Contribution and Attribution
-Contributing to this vault is quite complex.
-[Obsidian](https://obsidian.md/) is utilized as the primary note-taking application, while GitHub is used to synchronize changes from the vault to the website.

-If interested, feel free to send me a message thru Facebook Messenger.
+[Obsidian](https://obsidian.md/) is used as the primary application to edit the contents of this digital garden.
+For interested contributors, feel free to send me a message thru Facebook Messenger.

 This website uses the [iA Writer Quattro V Regular](https://github.com/iaolo/iA-Fonts/tree/master) font family.